MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 A snapshot commits a bounded batch of transaction hashes.
 Up to 255 eligible transactions can share one snapshot hash and one collective-signing instance.
 Each transaction still has its own authorization, UTXO validation, conflict protection, and finalization record; only the coordination and collective-signature work is shared.
 This separation gives Kernel both individual transaction auditability and efficient group finalization.

 This paper develops the system from first principles: transactions describe state transitions, snapshots carry consensus, rounds organize each node's history, external references form the DAG, and collective signatures provide finality.
 It then follows the same objects through networking, persistence, synchronization, and recovery.
 The paper describes the implementation in this repository rather than defining a separate wire-protocol standard.
-Numeric limits are implementation parameters, and the quorum discussion is a security rationale rather than a formal proof or audit.
+Numeric limits are implementation parameters, and the quorum discussion is a security rationale rather than a formal proof.
+The [release security audit](release-security-audit-2026-09-06.md) records the assessed source, verification evidence, and security assurance limits.

 ## 1. System at a glance

-The simplest mental model is a set of parallel ledger lanes, one for each accepted node.
+Accepted nodes maintain parallel ledger lanes.
 A node groups validated transactions into a snapshot and asks the consensus set to certify that snapshot.
 Certified snapshots accumulate in short rounds on the node's lane.
 Each non-initial round points both to the preceding round on the same lane and to a round on another lane, weaving all lanes into one verifiable graph.

 Mixin Kernel separates asset state, consensus envelopes, and graph structure: